A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Test object: Abell S1063

 AS1063 has been extensively observed with the \textsc{Hubble Space Telescope} (\textsc{HST}) through multiple programs, including The Cluster Lensing And Supernova survey with Hubble \citep[CLASH;][]{Postman2012}; the Hubble Frontier Fields \citep[HFF;][]{lotz2017}, and the Beyond Ultra-deep Frontier Fields And Legacy Observations \citep[BUFFALO;][]{steinhardt2020}.
 The bulk of the observations is formed by the HFF dataset that has been spatially extended with the BUFFALO program.

 For the following analyses, we use the mosaic images reprocessed by the BUFFALO collaboration, combining all available \textsc{HST} observations in the filters obtained by the HFF program.
 All the HST exposures from these programs had been recalibrated using the latest reference files, aligned to Gaia-DR3\footnote{\url{https://www.cosmos.esa.int/web/gaia/dr3}}, and combined into mosaics at a pixel scale of 0$\farcs$03, following the techniques first described by \citet{Koekemoer2011}, updated for these new programs.
 For the complete description of the datasets, we refer the reader to \citet{lotz2017} and \citet{steinhardt2020} for the HFF and BUFFALO programs, respectively.
 The BUFFALO collaboration has produced weak lensing catalogues, although we are not making use of them in this work.
-They will be presented in the forthcoming work of Niemiec et al. (in prep).
+They are presented in the work of \citep{Niemiec2026}.